Search: 425 results

 Zacharias became disturbed when he saw the angel and was gripped by fear.

-Now after this his wife Elizabeth became pregnant, and for five months she secluded herself completely, saying,
+So after this his wife Elizabeth became pregnant, and she kept herself in seclusion for five months, saying,

 But she became very troubled by what he said and wondered what such a greeting could mean.